orel-adivi/CorSys/docs/index.md

 ### Suggestions for Future Research

-During the month of work, we were able to develop CorSys and to demonstrate its abilities.
+During the month of work, we were able to develop CorSys and demonstrate its abilities.
 We suggest the following directions for future research:
 - **Adding additional metrics** - there are currently nine supported metrics, which cover different kinds of possible user mistakes.
 Covering more kinds of mistakes is possible by implementing more metrics (for example, a metric that deals with typing with a constant offset of typing on a regular keyboard, which might be common with small keyboards).
-Additionally, a combination of existing metrics may be combined to a single metric, with uses different metrics for different types.
+Additionally, a combination of existing metrics may be combined into a single metric, with uses different metrics for different types.
 As a proof of concept, we have implemented [CombinedMetric.py](https://github.com/orel-adivi/CorSys/blob/main/src/metrics/CombinedMetric.py) and found the current design to work with generating a metric that combines existing ones.
 It is also possible to be generalized to a weighted metric, where the metric for each type is calculated using several existing ones.
 - **Analyzing the frequency of user mistakes** - the metrics we generated are based on the mistakes we experienced as Python programmers.
-It might be helpful to analyse the frequency of general-purpose Python programmers for creating more relevant metrics.
+It might be helpful to analyze the frequency of general-purpose Python programmers for creating more relevant metrics.
 - **Dealing with incorrect input specifications** - the current implementation assumes that the incorrect specifications are only in the output, assuming that mistaken input specifications are 'linearly' expressed as mistaken outputs.
 It is might be possible to find ways for dealing with mistaken input specifications independently of the output.
-- **Improving the efficiency with different implementation** - we found that for several input types and for several metrics, the time that was required to traverse all the expression with syntax-tree height of up to two - was up to five minutes.
+- **Improving the efficiency with different implementations** - we found that for several input types and for several metrics, the time that was required to traverse all the expressions with a syntax-tree height of up to two - was up to five minutes.
 In order to be used in real conditions, this speed has to be improved.
-It is possible to do so by implementing more efficient algorithms for the metrics, improving the implementation of the synthesis process (for example, not treating all the expression types orthogonally, as it is now), or implementing the synthesizer is a different, preferably compiled, programming langauge.
+It is possible to do so by implementing more efficient algorithms for the metrics, improving the implementation of the synthesis process (for example, not treating all the expression types orthogonally, as it is now), or implementing the synthesizer in a different, preferably compiled, programming language.
 The efficiency of the synthesizer can be tested by creating an interactive game, where the synthesizer is required to find a matching example for a given Grammar and a set of input-output pairs, faster than a human.
 - **Improving the efficiency with jitting** - the performance of the implementation can be also improved using just-in-time (JIT) compilation.
 This can be achieved by using [PyPy](https://www.pypy.org/) Python interpreter, which is not currently supported.
 - **Testing the current implementation** - the correctness of the implementation is currently mainly checked by the benchmarks.
-Testing each Python file separately using unittests might help finding hiding bugs.
+Testing each Python file separately using unittests might help find hiding bugs.
 We have created a basic [unittest testing framework](https://github.com/orel-adivi/CorSys/blob/main/docs/unittesting_files.zip) for the project, and we tested a previous version of the file ExpressionGenerator.py using random numbers.
 - **Using the current implementation for different tasks** - the current implementation is a Syntax-Guided Synthesis (SyGuS) synthesizer that is given small-step specifications to work with Programming by Examples (PBE).
-However, the implementation can be generalize for different methodologies of software synthesis, such as CounterExample-Guided Inductive Synthesis (CEGIS).
-For instance, a program minimizer can be built, so it suggests the user a smaller expression whose values are close enough.
+However, the implementation can be generalized for different methodologies of software synthesis, such as CounterExample-Guided Inductive Synthesis (CEGIS).
+For instance, a program minimizer can be built, so it suggests to the user a smaller expression whose values are close enough.

-Please feel free to contact us for any question you have with CorSys.
+Please feel free to contact us with any questions you have about CorSys.